SEO for Small Businesses and Bloggers

 To ensure your blogging SEO is up to par, I recommend downloading a WordPress SEO plugin (such as WordPress SEO by Yoast or Squirrly SEO), which will make the title & description fields extra obvious for you, and make the otherwise-hidden details visible.
 The premium version of this plugin even offers a ‘post audit’ and lets you know what’s missing.
 For ensuring you have a great blog post with awesome content that not only is optimized for Google to find, but also appeals to actual visitors (techincally the most important reader!), here is a great post on ‘The Anatomy of a Blog Post’ from Lara Wellman.

 Feel free to show some love by sharing from my website or commenting below.
 If you found my article helpful, I’d appreciate you linking back to it!
 Thank you.

 Totally confused and need help getting things set up?

-Send me a message and I am happy to offer my services at a reduced rate during winter Spring 2016 when you mention this article.
+Send me a message and I am happy to offer my services.

 STEPHANIE DE MONTIGNY